Russia and Ukraine agree to gas transit deal | DW | 19.12.2019

 Russia and Ukraine struck an "agreement in principle" on Thursday to continue the transit of Russian gas through Ukrainian territory.

-European Commission Vice President Maros Sefcovic made the announcement in Berlin days before the deal was due to expire at the end of 2019.
+European Commission Vice President Maros Sefcovic announced the news in Berlin, days before the deal was due to expire at the end of 2019.

 "After these very intensive talks I am very glad to say that we reached an agreement in principle on all key elements," Sefcovic said, adding that more details about the agreement would be discussed Friday.